Troubleshoot remote connection failures to a Windows instance

 • Data: NetCfgx.dll,NetClassInstaller

-6. Open the Run window, enter devmgmt.msc, and then click OK.
+6. Open the Run window, enter devmgmt.msc, and click OK.

-7. On the Device Manager page, expand Network adapters, right-click the NIC device, and then select Update Driver Software(p)....
+7. On the Device Manager page, expand Network adapters, right-click the name of the network adapter, and select Update Driver Software....

-8. In the dialog box that appears, click Search automatically for updated driver software(S).
+8. In the dialog box that appears, click Search automatically for updated driver software.
 After the update is complete, click Close.

-9. Check again whether the remote connection to the Windows instance is restored.
+9. Check whether the remote connection to the Windows instance is restored.

-2. Run the ping command on the local client to test the network connectivity to the instance.
+2. Use the ping command on your local client to test the network connectivity to the instance.

-3. If the General failure error is reported when you ping the client from the instance, see The "General failure" error is reported when you ping an external network from a Windows instance to resolve the issue.
+3. If you receive a General failure error when you run the ping command from your instance to test the connectivity to the client, see The "General failure" error is reported when I ping a public IP address from a Windows instance to resolve the issue.

 Step 8: Check CPU, bandwidth, and memory

-• If the CPU load is not high, proceed to the next step.
+• If the CPU load is not high, continue to the next check.

-• If the CPU load is high, resolve the issue by performing the following checks:
+• If the CPU load is high, resolve the issue by using the methods in this step.

-• Log on to the instance from the terminal on the Instance Details page and check whether Windows Update is running in the background.
-If Windows Update is running, a high CPU load is expected.
+• If you suspect high CPU load, log on to the instance from the terminal on the Instance Details page and check whether Windows Update is running in the background.
+A high CPU load is expected if Windows Update is running.
 Wait for the update to complete.

-• If the applications on an instance perform many disk read/write operations, initiate many network requests, or generate compute-intensive workloads, a high CPU load is expected.
-We recommend that you upgrade the instance type to resolve resource bottlenecks.
+• If applications on the instance cause high disk I/O, frequent network requests, or compute-intensive workloads, a high CPU load is expected.
+In this case, you can upgrade the instance type to resolve resource bottlenecks.

 Note

-For more information about how to resolve high CPU load, see Troubleshoot high CPU utilization on Windows ECS instances.
+For more information about how to resolve high CPU loads, see Troubleshoot high CPU utilization on Windows instances.

 2. Check for insufficient public bandwidth.

-Remote connection failures may be caused by insufficient public bandwidth.
-Perform the following steps to troubleshoot the issue:
+A remote connection may fail due to insufficient public bandwidth.
+Follow these steps to troubleshoot the issue.

 1. Go to ECS console - Instances.